From embarking on Caribbean vacations to hosting backyard barbecues for your friends, there are plenty of ways to spend a buck this summer.

 Keep Your Blinds and Curtains Closed

 Close the blinds on western-facing windows to limit the sunlight entering your home and reduce your air conditioner’s workload.
 Following this simple tip can decrease the amount of sun-generated heat in your home by up to 77 percent, according to the U.S. Department of Energy.
-Avoid making small, careless mistakes like this to save a bundle.

 Fill in Air Gaps